Heading towards MenB vaccination

 MenB - the human cost

-It is thrilling to see all the hard work of our members paying dividends - but we also know from them just how devastating MenB is for individuals affected, their families and their friends.
+We know from our members just how devastating MenB is for individuals affected, their families and their friends.

 It is the leading cause of bacterial meningitis in the UK and Ireland, with one in 10 cases dying while others can be left with serious disabilities including the loss of limbs, hearing loss and brain damage.